Roldak/SFSL/README.md

 SFSL
 ====

-Simple and Fast Scripting Language
+A statically typed and functionnal scripting language.